zth/rescript-relay/reason-relay-documentation/docs/migrating-from-javascript-typescript-incrementally.md

 ### Interop

 Sharing fragments between ReScript and JS/TS is tricky to automate.
 That's because the JS/TS compiler cannot pick up GraphQL from anything but JS/TS files, and ReScript won't output them.
 The absolute easiest way is to simply keep two versions of the fragments as you transition - one in a JS/TS file and one in a ReScript file.
 The important thing is that the compiler can pick them up (so it's fine if the JS/TS file for instance only has the fragment in the entire file, and nothing else).

 There's no getting away from running the compiler twice: once for ReScript and once for JS/TS.
 Both expect either relay.json or relay.js configuration file in your project's root folder.
 Unfortunately the Relay compiler's CLI version does not have an option for using a different config file.
 That means if you wanted to use scripts in you package.json to run both compilers, you would have to temporarily set an environment variable before running either command.
-You could then use that environment variable in your relay.js file to augment it accordingly depending if you're running ReasonRelay compiler or React-Relay compiler.
+You could then use that environment variable in your relay.js file to augment it accordingly depending if you're running RescriptRelay compiler or React-Relay compiler.

-Setting up both compilers sharing the same config is a bit inconvenient, but the good news after you have done that, there isn't much else that needs your attention in order to use both ReasonRelay (ReScript) and React-Relay (JS/TS) in the same app.
+Setting up both compilers sharing the same config is a bit inconvenient, but the good news after you have done that, there isn't much else that needs your attention in order to use both RescriptRelay (ReScript) and React-Relay (JS/TS) in the same app.
 When it comes to runtime, what actually matters for Relay is the artifact that's output from the compiler, and that should be 100% the same across languages.

 ### Step-by-step guide

 So, in short, a way of gradually transitioning from JS/TS to ReScript could be:

 - First, set up the compiler for both languages.
 - Now, let's say you want to migrate the Avatar component from TS to ReScript, add a new Avatar ReScript file.
 - Build up your component in ReScript and add the exact same Avatar fragment there as in TS.